 Employees may elect to waive participation in the dental insurance plan.
-If an employee chooses to waive dental coverage, the individual must submit this choice on a Health Insurance Enrollment form or during the online Open Enrollment process.
+If an employee chooses to waive dental coverage, the individual must submit this choice during the initial enrollment process or during the online Open Enrollment process.
 Upon doing so, the employee will have no dental coverage of any type through the College.